-Myself and my team have run thousands of brainstorms, workshops and training sessions (that’s Anahita above facilitating with Google).
-We’ve spent many hours designing and re-designing to create and deliver exciting, impactful, useful sessions.
-The art of facilitation requires a whole bunch of in-demand skills and good prep is one of them.
-And we’re sharing some of our go-to tools here to help.
+My team and I have now run thousands of brainstorms, workshops and training sessions (that’s Now Go Create’s uber facilitator Anahita in the photo above, facilitating a session with Google).
+We’ve also spent many hours designing and re-designing our courses to create and deliver exciting, impactful, useful sessions.

-Try new tools and and adapt the free brainstorm template, alongside the tips here, and flex it to your own style and project needs.
+Start with the free brainstorm template, adapt it as you need to, and then use that alongside the tips here.
+Flex it to your own style and project needs.

-As I’m sure you already know, there is no one or right way to run any creative session.
-Where we can help is to provide some structure and ideas you can swipe.
+As I’m sure you already know, there is no single right or wrong way to run a creative session.
+But we can help to provide some structure and ideas that you can pilfer.

-Do you know the definition of facilitation?
+By the way: do you know the definition of facilitation?
 It means ‘to make easy’.
-We also think of it as the:
+We also think of it like this:

-- Process that assists meeting participants to work to their objectives and achieve their goals
+- It’s a process that assists participants in meetings to work to their objectives and achieve their goals

-- Focuses on the participants, not the facilitator
+- It focuses on the participants, not the facilitator.

-- Way to create a safe space for everyone to express their thoughts (see our blog on psychological safety)
+- It’s a way to create a safe space for everyone to express their thoughts (see our blog on psychological safety).